falco467/springRestExample/README.md

 persist to disk for ease of use.
 Other databases can easily be attached by creating a springboot.properties configuration with a new profile and the connection information.

+## Further considerations

+The Application currently provides no security whatsoever, deployment in a live environment should be secured in one of the following recommended ways:

+ 1. Deploy in a service-mesh with a side-car gateway app, which will handle security and access-restrictions.

+ 2. Use behind a classical edge service-gateway